DelroyGayle/KoolAIChess/TESTING.md

    *  * White's Chess move
    *  * Black's Chess move
    * It will play each move without human intervention until either
-   * 1. It reads a item of text that it cannot parse whereby it will display a message then proceed to handle chess moves from the Player
+   * a) It reads a item of text that it cannot parse whereby it will display a message then proceed to handle chess moves from the Player
-   * 2. The end of the file is reached whereby, in like manner,  it will display a suitable message then proceed to handle chess moves from the Player
+   * b) The end of the file is reached whereby, in like manner,  it will display a suitable message then proceed to handle chess moves from the Player
-   * 3. A Game Termination Marker is detected: That is, either one of the following strings:
+   * c) A Game Termination Marker is detected: That is, either one of the following strings:
       + **1-0** which means (White wins)
       + **0-1** which means (Black wins)
       + **1/2-1/2** which means (drawn game)
       + **\*** which means (game in progress, result unknown, or game abandoned)
-   * 4. If the program detects any of the above four strings it will perform the EOF action as described in 2.
+   * d) If the program detects any of the above four strings it will perform the EOF action as described in **b)**.

 Now I will describe the relevant parts of the PGN file format citing the above Standard.